matteocargnelutti/netlify-functions-session-cookie/README.md

 npm install netlify-functions-session-cookie
 ```

+⚠️ This library needs a secret key to sign and validate cookies.
+See [_"Generating a secret key"_](#generating-a-secret-key).

 [☝️ Back to summary](#summary)

 ---

-> To rework entirely.

 ## Concept and usage

-Automatically manages a cryptographically-signed cookie than can be used to store session data for a given user.
+Automatically manages a cryptographically-signed cookie than can be used to store session data for a given client.

-This library was inspired by [Flask's default session system](https://flask.palletsprojects.com/en/2.0.x/quickstart/#sessions) and behaves in a fairly similar way:
+**This library takes inspiration from [Flask's default session system](https://flask.palletsprojects.com/en/2.0.x/quickstart/#sessions) and behaves in a similar way:**
-- **At function-level:** Data can be read and write from a simple, shared session data object.
+- **At function-level:** Data can be read and written from a shared session data object.
-- **Behind the scenes:** The library automatically reads and writes from the session cookie, which is cryptographically signed using HMAC-SHA256 to prevent tampering from the client.
+- **Behind the scenes:** The library automatically reads and writes from a session cookie, which is cryptographically signed using HMAC-SHA256 to prevent tampering from the client.

-### Example: Count visits of a given user
+### Example: Count visits of a given client
 ```javascript
 const { withSession, getSession } = require('netlify-functions-session-cookie');